 As he raises the first spoonful to his lips, his hand starts to shake uncontrollably, slopping the gruel back into the bowl.

 The wind moans mournfully in the chimney and seems to echo his name.
-Smoke suddenly billows out

-Wind

-Scroo-00-0-ooge!
+Wind (recorded) Scroo-00-0-ooge!